RgbTrouw/Qs-Messenger/README.md

 b) Server

-* some parts could use some better order - especially in the handling of the lists - but does accomplishsome workfor now;
+* some sections could use some better order - especially in the handling of the lists - but does accomplishsome workfor now;

 * perhaps it can be cleaned up / compressed a bit in the future;